milanmk/actions-file-deployer/README.md

     "revision": "da39a3ee5e6b4b0d3255bfef95601890afd80709"
   }
   ```
-- Enabling `artifacts` will upload transfer log to artifacts
+- Enabling `artifacts` will upload transfer log and modified files to artifacts
+  - Modified files are only added for delta file synchronization
 - Enabling `debug` option will output useful context, inputs, configuration file contents and transfer logs to help debug each step
 - It is strongly recommended to use [Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to store sensitive data like passwords and private keys

 ## Planned features

 - [x] Add transfer log to artifacts
+- [x] Add modified files to artifacts
 - [ ] Add steps logging to file
 - [ ] Add steps log to artifacts
 - [x] Trigger webhook at start and end of step runs